 Do you have your proposal ready?
 It is Leap Year, and according to tradition, a woman can ask the man to marry her.
 But from where does this legend come?

-“In Scotland, Queen Margaret supposedly enacted a law in 1288 that permitted women to propose on Leap Year Day; however, she was to wear a red petticoat to warn her beau of her intentions.
-Needless to say, scholars ruin the effect by pointing out that Queen Margaret was but five years of age at the time of the supposed law, nor is there any written proof such a law existed.
+“In Scotland, Queen Margaret supposedly enacted a law in 1288 that permitted women to propose on Leap Year Day; however, the woman was to wear a red petticoat to warn her beau of her intentions.
+Obviously, scholars ruin the effect by pointing out that Queen Margaret was but five years of age at the time of the supposed law, nor is there any written proof such a law existed.

 “But Lynn Niedermeier, an author who has written on the history of leap-year proposals, says the tradition can actually be empowering to women.
 ‘You could argue that the tradition is not as ‘anti-feminist’ as it first appears.
 It could be seen as something that allows the ladies to shake off their cultural shackles and take charge when the objects of their affection are too inexperienced or timid to propose,’ she told HuffPost Weddings.
 ‘I think the leap-year tradition may have taken on a more anti-feminist cast when it got mixed up with Sadie Hawkins Day, where the idea is that women need extra help to make up for their own deficiencies, not men’s.'”
 [See my post on Sadie Hawkins’ Day on my Blog at reginajeffers.wordpress.com]